ObserveRTC/schemas/npm-lib/README.md

-serviceId (**Mandatory**) | The unique identifier of the service timestamp (**Mandatory**) | The timestamp when the corresponded data is generated for the report (UTC Epoch in ms) extensionType (**Mandatory**) | The name of the event serviceName | The resolved service name configured for the service Id mediaUnitId | The media unit id the report belongs to marker | The marker the originated sample is reported with callId | The generated unique identifier of the call
+serviceId (**Mandatory**) | The unique identifier of the service timestamp (**Mandatory**) | The timestamp when the corresponded data is generated for the report (UTC Epoch in ms) extensionType (**Mandatory**) | The name of the event mediaUnitId | The media unit id the report belongs to marker | The marker the originated sample is reported with callId | The generated unique identifier of the call